MAPF-Competition/web_resource/landing_page.md

 ## Eligibility and Prizes ![r2](./external_page_resource/robots/robot_racewinner_s.png)
 <br/>
 Participation is open to individuals and teams of individuals from any discipline and background and from any geographic location.
-Financial prizes (in $USD) are available for distinguished performance:
+Financial prizes (in $USD) are available for **distinguished performance 🏆**:

-> - **💸 $5,000 cash prizes in the Combined Track!**
+> - **💰 $5,000 cash prizes in the Combined Track!**
 > - **💸 $2,500 cash prizes in the Path Planning Track!**
 > - **💸 $2,500 cash prizes in the Task Assignment Track!**

 Other notable performances (2nd, 3rd place in each category) will be recognised with a certificate.

 <br/>

 ## Timeline ![r7](./external_page_resource/robots/r5_s.png)